cityofaustin/ctxfloods-backend/README.md

 Specify `seed: true` if you would like the seed data to be loaded into your deployed backend.

 ## Development Tips
-+ If you have made changes to the backend, regenerate the frontend's graphql schema file by running `yarn get-schema`
++ If you added a new postgres migration file to the backend, regenerate the frontend's graphql schema file by running `yarn get-schema`